Caitlin Clark effect: Background

-Clark drew national attention as a junior for Iowa during 2023 NCAA tournament, where she set tournament records in points and three-pointers while helping her team achieve a runner-up finish.
+Clark drew national attention as a junior for Iowa during the 2023 NCAA tournament, where she set tournament records in points and three-pointers while helping her team achieve a runner-up finish.
 USA Today reporter Lindsay Schnell noted that Clark became a "household name" due to her play during the tournament.
 The 2023 national championship game set the women's college basketball viewership record with 9.9 million viewers.
 The Athletic writer Richard Deitsch wrote that Clark drew casual viewers to the title game, in part due to her long-range three-point shooting.
 Entering Clark's senior season in 2023–24, local media attributed increases in Iowa ticket sales to the "Caitlin Clark effect".
 During the 2023–24 season, the term was used by many publications, including BBC News, The Washington Post and USA Today, to describe Clark's general impact on the popularity of women's basketball, as measured by ticket prices, attendance and television viewership, among other factors.